todogroup/osposurvey/2020/questions.md

 * Yes
 * No
 * Don't know
->Routing "Yes" goes to the next question; "No" and "Don't know" skip to Part 8.
+>Routing "Yes" goes Part 5b; "No" and "Don't know" skip to Part 6.

 ### Part 5b: Foundation Value Follow-up
 37. How valuable is the support and return on your investment you have received from these open source foundations?